rviquezs/snake_game/README.md

 - Avoid colliding with the walls or the snake's own body.
 - The game ends when the snake collides with itself or the boundaries.

+## License

+This project is licensed under the Unlicense License.
+See the [UNLICENSE](UNLICENSE) file.

 ---